keycloak/keycloak-playground/fapi-playground/README.md

 Please login to the admin console, delete realm `test` (if you have existing realm from previous demos) and import realm from the file [oid4vci/singleFile-realm.json](oid4vci/singleFile-realm.json) .

 2) Go to http://localhost:8543 .
-Then obtain initial access token, register OIDC client and login as user `john` with password `password`.
+Then obtain initial access token, register OIDC client (Tested with client authentication method `None`)
-See previous steps of this README file for the details.

 3) Go back to Keycloak admin console and lookup your newly registered client from the `test` realm.
 Manually update the client to:
 3.a) Enable OID4VCI switch for this client.
-It can be found in the `Advanced` tab of the client 3.b) Assign some OID4VCI client scope to this client according to the credential you want to issue.
-For example you may assign client scope `sd-jwt-credential` to the client.
+It can be found in the `Advanced` tab of the client, and then in the section `OpenID for Verifiable Credentials` at the bottom of the page
+3.b) Assign some OID4VCI client scope to this client according to the credential you want to issue.
+For example you may assign client scopes `education-certificate` and `oid4vc_natural_person` to the client.
 Make sure to assign it as `Optional` client scope to the client.

 4) In the demo application, obtain OID4VCI metadata (first button in the OID4VCI section of the page) and make sure to select OID4VCI credential related to the client scope you assigned to the client in the previous step.

-5) Click `Credential issuance - Pre-Authorized code grant` and make sure that OID4VCI credential is successfully issued.
+5) Select some credential from `Credential Type` (ideally `Education Certificate`) and click `Credential issuance - Authorization code grant` and make sure that OID4VCI credential is successfully issued.
+See how OIDC authentication request with `Authorization details` will look like.
-See related requests/responses.

-6) Click `Get last Verifiable Credential` to see the details about last credential (works just for the `dc+sd-jwt` credential formats right now).
+And then click `Login` link at the bottom of the page

+6) Login as `john` with `password` .
+It is needed to update `University` attribute in case you selected `Education Certificate` in previous step.
+This is due the user-profile configuration and due the fact that `education-certificate` scope was added as a request parameter to OIDC authentication request together with authorization details

+7) Now you can click `Credential request`, which should fail as user missing the mandatory attribute `education-certificate-number`.
+   (NOTE: This requires fixing https://github.com/keycloak/keycloak/issues/44796 in current main).

+8) In the other tab in the admin console, admin is able to manually update user `john` and fill the `Education certificate number` for him.
+In reality, assumption is, that there should be some "business process" needed for this (EG. user `john` uploads his university diploma somewhere to be able to share it with the administrator)

+9) Go back to fapi-demo and click `Credential request` again.
+Now credential should be successfully issued for `john` .

+10) See button `Show last verifiable credential` to see the parsed sd-jwt data.

+11) Then fill `Claims to present (divided by comma):` with some claims (EG. `university,firstName,lastName`) and click `Create presentation from last verifiable credential`.
+You can see sd-jwt with only subset of the claims.

+12) Change credential type to `oid4vc_natural_person` and fill username as `alice` .
+Now it is OK to send `Credential issuance - pre-authorized code` grant.
+See requests to observe the credential-offer and pre-authorized token obtained for `alice` .
+**NOTE 1:** user `john` can obtain credential-offer for `alice` as he has role `credential-offer-create`).
+**NOTE 2:** Not sure if this flow would still work in later Keycloak versions in a way shown in this demo.
+See discussion https://github.com/keycloak/keycloak/discussions/44764 for the details.

+13) Repeat steps 9, 10, 11 and observe new `oid4vc_natural_person` VC for alice

 ## Test with latest Keycloak nightly